LiHRaM/mailer/README.md

 ## Usage

-This application can be run from the command line with the command `python src/main.py`, followed by the necessary options.
+This application can be run from the command line with the command `mailer`, followed by the necessary options.

 The application accepts the following options: